criticalcsed/criticalcsed/program.md

 Don't see your question below?
 Write Professor [Amy J. Ko](mailto:ajko@uw.edu) and she'll answer it!

+## Is this a CTE endorsement?

+No, this is Washington state's CS endorsement.
+Unlike a CTE endorsement, this program focuses fully on CS pedagogy.

 ## Do I have to have a CS background to enroll?

 No. The only CS content knowledge we expect teachers to have is some exposure to programming.
 An [introductory programming course](https://www.cs.washington.edu/academics/ugrad/nonmajor-options/intro-courses) would suffice, as would any practical experience with programming equivalent to a 1-quarter or 1-semester programming course.
 We will teach much of the CS content knowledge needed to teach a range of middle and high school courses; having more extensive CS experience will broaden your range.
 The program will likely involve using and learning a combination of Python and Scratch.